Hoohm/dropSeqPipe/README.md

 ## Star alignement summary
 <img src="dropSeqPipe/images/STAR_Log_Stat.png" alt="STAR summary">

 *The code for the fastqc and STAR log plots are highly inspired by code I found on github but can't find anymore.
-Please, if you know who wrote it,tell me I would like to reference it*
+Please, if you know who wrote it, tell me I would like to reference it*

 Future implementations